symbioticfi/cosmos-sdk/README.md

 ### Run
 See [`symapp`](symapp/README.md) directory.

- **!IMPORTANT**
+### Known issues

-When Symbiotic on-chain fetch errors occur, the application triggers a panic.
+ - When Symbiotic on-chain fetch errors occur, the application triggers a panic.
 Ensure automatic restarts are configured to maintain uptime.